 Our plan to travel the whole of Norway, from the south to Tromso in just 8 days was ambitious and most people we met were all saying the same thing; ‘good luck’.
 However, we never like to give up and decided that there was no harm in trying.
 Starting our Norwegian adventure in Oslo, we decided that just like in Iceland, we would rent a car from the airport.
 People reading this might ask why we didn’t just fly, take a bus or get a train, well as we are four students, we were on a budget and heard that driving in Norway is part of the fun.
 That is something that we would like to point out.
-Although some of the journeys were so long in between places, the number of times we stopped just to look at the scenery made all the driving worthwhile.
+Although some of the journeys were so long in between places, the amount of times we stopped just to look at the scenery made all the driving worthwhile.

 After researching online for what we can do in Oslo, we found very little that interested us.
-Therefore, we gave ourselves half a day to see what we wanted to see and then set off on the near 8 hour car journey to Stavanger.
+Therefore, we gave ourselves half a day to see what we wanted to see and then set off on the near 8 hour car journey to stavanger.
 We started our day bright and early, and drove to the Opera House which is on the coast of Oslo.
 Side note here, if you’re going to drive be prepared for out of this world parking fees.
 Obviously, we knew it was going to be expensive to park in a capital city, but we spent over £20 for an hour and three-quarters of parking.
-Nevertheless, the Opera House did have a good view of the coast as it allows you to walk on the roof!
+Nevertheless, the Opera House did you a good view of the coast as it allows you to walk on the roof!
 However, just be careful if you go in the winter time like we did, the thick snow and ice walking up a slope can be fairly hazardous as you’d expect.
 From here we walked down the pier where we came to a place called Vippa which is like a modern, hip food court.
 We ate a place called ‘Hot Hot Harmonica’ where we ate chili con carne, and it was really really good.
 Everything is homemade, including the sauces which really added to the taste.
 If you can find this place, as it took us a while to find it, then we definitely recommend eating here!
 However, like the rest of Norway it is expensive to eat here, around £14.
 From here we visited the Vigeland Sculpture Park, which may be the weirdest 40 minutes of my life.
 For anyone who is interested in statues of naked people, this is right up your alley.
 After walking around the park and looking at all the weird statues, we started a long drive south to Stavanger where we would later pick up Haydn.

 Arriving in Stavanger just before 11pm, we stayed at an Air BnB called Hostel Gusto with a lovely host called Cristian.
 We must just point out that along the drive to Stavanger before it hit absolute darkness we did see some wonderful scenery and stopped off at a place called Langesund, originally for a toilet break until we turned around and saw an amazing view.
 As we arrived at the hostel, Cristian made us feel very welcome and we asked lots of questions about Norway and about what we could do in Stavanger.
 He was incredibly insightful and helpful and recommended us things that normal tourists would probably not do.
 However, Cristian does have some cats, so if you’re not a cat person then this place may not be for you.

 The next day, following Cristian’s advice we took a ferry from Stavanger to Tou which took around 20-30 minutes.
 Big warning here, ferries in Norway cost A LOT and us stating this will be common throughout this blog as we had to take so many.
 Costing around £30 for a short journey, we arrived in Tou on our way to do the Pedersgata hike.
-If you do go when you arrive at the barriers turn left before going through as there is free car parking if you do not go through the barrier.
+If you do go, when you arrive at the barriers turn left before going through as there is free car parking if you do not go through the barrier.
 If you do, you will find out (like we did) that you just spend an extra £20 on parking for a few hours.
 Nevertheless, after buying and renting some equipment from the information centre, we headed up on the hike where it started to full on snow which only made the climb more magical.
 We really did want it to snow as we thought it would add to the effect of us being in Norway and climbing a mountain, and it certainly did!
 The views along the way became more spectacular the higher you got, the only problem was that sometimes the visibility got bad so you couldn’t always see the view that well.
 If you are thinking about visiting Stavanger and you only have a day or two, then definitely think about doing this climb because it was one of our favourite excursions down in the south of Norway.

 After we had departed with another £20 for parking, we headed on home by taking a different ferry that was slightly cheaper, but further away from our hostel and then went to a bar where Cristian worked at.
 The bar was called Boker Og Borst, and was actually really nice, with live music, and an outside that had blankets and heaters to keep you warm in the winter.
 The place was hip and chill and Cristian gave us some free samples of Norwegian beer which we really appreciated.
-He also recommended we go and check out a place called Ost pub, where it was chill but fancier so the prices were expensive even with student discount.
+He also recommended we go and check out a place called Ost pub, where it was chill but fancier so the prices were expensive even with student discount!

-Our final day in Stavanger was going to be a relatively short one as we had to go and pick up Haydn at about 3pm from the airport.
+Our final day in Stavanger was going to be a relative short one as we had to go and pick up Haydn at about 3pm from the airport.
 Again Cristian recommended us things to do so we wouldn’t be waiting around doing nothing in the morning.
 All we can do is thank Cristian for recommending the things he did because the views, mountains, and waterfalls etc were out of this world.
-At first, when we arrived at the places he told us, we were quite confused as they were random coordinates he put in google maps.
+At first when we arrived at the places he told us, we were quite confused as they were random coordinates he put in google maps.
 However, we kept driving and just saw stunning geography all around us.
 Starting at the Frafjord which is a huge fjord which leaves picturesque views on all sides.
-If you continue to drive through the fjord, a couple of kilometres further on you come to Manafossen, which is a stunning waterfall, probably the biggest we have seen up close.
+If you continue to drive through the fjord, a couple of kilometers further on you come to Manafossen, which is a stunning waterfall, probably the biggest we have seen up close.
 We must have spent about 30 minutes here just taking pictures and videos and just marvelling in its natural beauty.
 From there we carried up climbing up to “Man” which is a viewpoint overlooking the entire fjord which as you can imagine was phenomenal.
 We did have quite a comical experience climbing down as it was so icy and all downhill that we just kept falling over constantly, something we caught whilst on video.
 To round the sightseeing off, we drove back on ourselves and headed nearer to the city, on the way we stopped at a place called Gloppedalsura which are rock formations, surrounded by stunning mountain views and lakes.
 Some of this scenery was better than anything that we had ever seen by a country mile.
 The second day of our stay in Stavanger is best summed up by us constantly stopping getting out of the car and saying ‘Wow’.

 Picking Haydn up from the airport and briefly stopping at the Sverd I Fjell, otherwise known as the 3 Swords, we headed onto Bergen which was going to take around 6 hours to get there.
 Here we used AirBnB again as we had such a good experience with Cristian – that was the first time that we had ever used it before as we usually just stay in hostels.
 Our stay in Bergen was short as we had such a long trip up to Tromso and many places to stop along the way.
 Whilst in Bergen we started our day visiting Bryggen which is a row of houses, shops and where the famous fish market is.
 However, only do this if you’re nearby because there’s not that much else to look at, and the famous fish market was a lot smaller than we were expecting.
 We then aimed to go up the cable car to Ulriken which is a mountain that overlooks the city and surrounding coastline.